Artist Bio

 The next album, Carmen Doloris (Song of Pain) signifies the labor pain associated with the new start.
 The new big bang, the new life, the reincarnation is initialized with a momentary jolt of pain.
 Accordingly, Carmen Doloris is the shortest album of the series, and lacks any spoken word.

-Finally, we move on to the last album of the series, Carmen Ortus (Song of Birth), signifying the start of the new life.
-The anticipated reincarnation.
+Finally, we move on to the last album of the series, Carmen Ortus (Song of Birth), signifying the beginning of a new life.
+The long-anticipated reincarnation.
 This last album is musically and structurally distinct from all other albums, in terms of timbre and mood.

 In its second incarnation, the history precisely as

 before.
-But now, our protagonist finds themselves as a moth!
-The moth has a much more limited level of awareness, momentarily searching for meaning in little just little fragments of time while feeding, finding a mate, or feeling the sunlight on its wings.
-With this last album, we reach closure: The moth momentarily self reflects on its transience as it “fades away, like yesterday", just as it did in Carmen Nihilo, in its previous existence as a “composer that no one ever heard", falling asleep next to their daughter.
+But now, our protagonist finds himself as a moth!
+The moth has a much more limited level of awareness, momentarily searching for meaning in little fragments of time while feeding, finding a mate, or feeling the sunlight on its wings.
+With this last album, we reach closure: The moth momentarily reflects on its transience as it “fades away, like yesterday", just as it did in Carmen Nihilo, in its previous existence as a “composer that no one ever heard", falling asleep next to his daughter.

 The metamorphosis of the larva into a moth is a reference to the rebirth promised by the previous albums.
-Well, because, I'll tell you a secret: This story is really about the transformation (self-rebirthing if you will) of my own life, rather than an insect prophet's cosmic time-reversal saga.
-And now it's also the story of yours.
+After all, this story is really about the transformation and rebirth that took place within my own life, rather than a literal insect prophet's cosmic time-reversal saga.
+And now, hopefully, it's also the story of yours.

 Carmen Ortus